wri/comms-dev-documentation/process/password-policy.md

 2. Our guideline is 20 character minimum
 3. Don't reuse passwords between accounts

-Generating a Strong Password:

 WRI Institutional sites built in Drupal will:

-1. Assess your password strength whenever you create one for your user account
+1. Assess your password strength whenever you create a new password for your user account
-2. Create an optional strong password for you to use
+2. Suggest an optional strong password for you to use
 3. Won't accept anything other than a strong password

 Password Managers